 Saving images for the web has always been bit of a mystery for many.
 Uploading unoptimized images will not only create issues with the user experience on your site, but will also affect your SEO strategy (loading speed, bounce rate, ranking, etc).
-In this Ultimate Guide to Saving Images for the web we aim to show you how to inspect various sections on your website to identify the correct sizes for your images before uploading them.
-We will also cover how to export/save images properly, so that they’re optimized for speed.
+In this Ultimate Guide to Saving Images for the web we aim to show you how to inspect the various sections on your website to identify the correct sizes for your images before uploading them to the web.
+We will also explain how to export / save images correctly, so that they’re optimized for speed.

-We’ll also provide some SEO tips, on how to title your images correctly whilst saving them and why using ALT tags will improve your SEO.
-For already uploaded images to your site, we’ll show you how to inspect them, find which images are too large and make your site slow down.
-Let’s begin, shall we!?
+Finally we will provide some Image SEO tips, how to title your images correctly when saving them and why using ALT tags will improve your SEO.
+For already uploaded images to your site, we’ll show you how to find which images are too large and make your site slow down.
+Let’s begin!

 1. Choosing the right image dimensions